W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 1106: EXHORTATION - an urging to perform some good thing, often in the name of Christ and according to scripture; a pressing of the practical need to obey.

-1113: ARMINIAN - relating to the type of views popularised by Jacobus Arminius, who do not continue in Calvinism.
+1113: ARMINIAN - relating to the type of views popularised by Jacobus Arminius, or of those who do not continue in the doctrines of or dedication to Calvinism.
 Points of difference and emphasis would include lack of eternal certainty in and closeness to Christ, the use of the freewill and revision of predestination.
-While the points made were not sound, there is no place for autonomous and authoritarian theology; it is the Bible which is authoritative.
+While the points made were not sound, there is no place on the other hand, for autonomous and authoritarian theology of a reductionist kind; it is the Bible which is authoritative.

 John Wesley attacked the Calvinist views of the famous evangelist Whitefield, but Spurgeon rightly points out that all the scriptures on each aspect of these matters must be honoured.
 When this is done, a magnificent and unique harmony exists between all these Biblical concepts.
 As so often, a philosophising extravaganza often afflicts the views in opposition, so that there may be a tendency to hold to some one thing or little group, and then (unconsciously) to re-define it so that it fits a feeling, preference or viewpoint, and then not to face other scriptures.
 It is, for analogy, rather like having impurities in a number of chemical solutions, and then wondering why the proper colour does not appear when you mix them.